SakibAlEmran/File-Upload-using-ExpressJs-Multer/README.md

 ```
 nodemon index.js
 ```
-7. open the index.html and test youself
+7. open the index.html
+8. Test youself
+   - Exception: you can submit the without choosing any files because the back-end sent the success response when there is no error in express error handler. when      you don't choose any file that there is no error to catch